toddmotto/angularjs-styleguide/README.md

 	- It does not prevent the use of `$scope` methods, such as `$emit`, `$broadcast`, `$on` or `$watch`, which may be accessed by injecting `$scope` if necessary.

 	- **Most importantly**, the `controllerAs` syntax prevents "$scope soup".
 There may be nothing worse in large scale angular development than running into `ng-click="doOnClick(data)"` in the View, looking into the controller "corresponding" to such View and being unable to locate either the `doOnClick` or `data` definitions.
-At this point, of course, you must scale the $scope hierarchy until it leads to the nearest declaration for each property... no fun indeed.
-Taking advantage of the basic rules of JavaScript prototypal inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** that the controller **associated** with the View **contains** the corresponding definitions.
-That is because when Javascript attempts to locate `vm`, it **will find** the associated controller (bound to `$scope`) since it exists - success in this regard is guaranteed.
+At this point, of course, you must scale the $scope hierarchy until the nearest declarations of each property are found... no fun indeed.
+Taking advantage of the basic rules of JavaScript prototypal inheritance, placing wonderful `vm` in front of each variable, as in `ng-click="vm.doOnClick(vm.data)"` **ensures** that the controller **actually associated** with the View **contains** the corresponding definitions.
+That is because when Javascript attempts to locate `vm`, it **will find** the associated controller (bound to `$scope`) since it exists and is bound to `$scope`- success in this regard is guaranteed.
 Next, JavaScript will attempt to locate `doOnClick` and `data` **on such controller** and...vuala... either the corresponding definitions will be found **bound to such controller** or `undefined` will result.

-  - **controllerAs 'vm'**: Capture the `this` context of the Controller using `vm`, standing for `ViewModel`
+  - **controllerAs 'vm'**: Capture the `this` context of the Controller using `vm` (short for "view model")

 	  ```javascript
 	  /* avoid */